jackzhy96/SurgPose/README.md

 3. [ViTPose: Simple Vision Transformer Baselines for Human Pose Estimation](https://github.com/ViTAE-Transformer/ViTPose) The annotation need to be reformated to COCO format.

 ## Acknowledgement
-We sincerely appreciate [RAFT](), [Segment Anything 2](), [Deform3DGS]().
+We sincerely appreciate [RAFT](), and [Segment Anything 2]().
 Many thanks to these fantastic works and their open-sourse contribution!

 ## Citation
-If you feel SurgPose or this codebase is useful, please consider cite this paper:
+If you feel SurgPose or this codebase is helpful, please consider cite this paper:
 ```
 @article{wu2025surgpose,
   title={SurgPose: a Dataset for Articulated Robotic Surgical Tool Pose Estimation and Tracking},